Police chief steps in to bribes row

-She said the officers told her that her visa on arrival was unacceptable and must be printed in her passport with an official emblem.
+According to her complaint, the officers told her that her visa on arrival was unacceptable and must be printed in her passport with an official emblem.

 After being searched and having long conversations with police and asking what she did wrong, the 33-year-old finally learned she had to pay for her freedom.
 She paid 27,000 baht and was freed.

 On Friday, the RTP spokesman said footage from three security cameras in the area where the alleged extortion took place contradicts her account of the incident.